chipsalliance/f4pga-examples/xc7/nightly.rst

 Updating Yosys SystemVerilog plugin
 -----------------------------------

+**Warning**: the expected usage of the plugin by using the :code:`read_systemverilog` command (used by default in F4PGA flow) should work.
+When using the plugin by calling :code:`read_uhdm` command, take additional care to use the same Surelog and UHDM version for creating and reading the UHDM file - updating only the plugin can create a mismatch in this case.

 Make sure :code:`curl`, :code:`jq`, :code:`tar` and :code:`wget` are installed (used to automatically download newest version):

 .. code-block:: bash